-The BBC has determined that all proposed expenditures for 2016 are necessarily or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all dues-related expenditures are chargeable to fees for all members.
-Instructions for challenging expenditures believed to be nongermane are set forth below.
+The BBC has determined that all proposed expenditures for 2017 are necessarily or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all licensing-related expenditures are chargeable to fees for all members.
+Instructions for challenging expenditures believed to be non-germane are set forth below.